gokhansengun/gokhansengun.github.io/_posts/2016-10-08-why-do-long-db-transactions-affect-performance.md

 * We will learn what connection pooling is.
 * We will write a program to better see the mechanics of the database transaction handling of an application.
 * We will alter the program to show performance hit this time if long running database transactions are used.
-* We will talk about whether ambient transactions behave
+* We will talk about whether ambient transactions behave differently than connection transactions.
 * We will finally talk about the countermeasures to alleviate performance issues if we just really can not commit quickly due to the business logic we are running.

 ### Prerequisites

-In order to follow this blog and the examples given easily, you need to be familiar with Docker Compose and JMeter a bit.
-Being able to run docker-compose and running JMeter will be enough.
-Even if you do not know Docker Compose and JMeter or just do not want to use them or do not want to follow along, you can trust what is written and tried here and still benefit from it :)
+In order to follow this blog and the examples given easily, you need to be familiar with Docker Compose and Make a bit.
+Being able to run docker-compose and running Make will be enough.
+Even if you do not know Docker Compose and Make or just do not want to use them or do not want to follow along, you can trust what is written and tried here and still benefit from it :)

 ### Disclaimer

-**Please note that everything written here is valid for .NET.** Database transaction management in other platforms may be different and these explanations might be not valid
+**Please note that everything written here is valid for .NET.** Although very unlikely, database transaction management in other platforms may be different and these explanations might be not valid.

 ### What is a database transaction?